ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 Submit run scripts - test recipe runs
 -------------------------------------

-Submit the batch scripts that will run all recipes.
-Assemble some statistics so that issues with certain recipes can be followed-up:

-- number of successfully run recipes
-- number of failed recipes with Diagnostic error (can they be fixed?
-Can the fixes be included in the release?)
-- number of recipes that are missing data
-- number of recipes that have various other issues (and document them)
+We are now ready to start running all the available recipes, to compare output against previous release.
+Running is currently done via batch scripts submitted to a schedulers (SLURM).
+Generate the submission scripts using the `generate.py` Python script;

-Generate the submission scripts using the `generate.py` Python script; you can find a copy of the script either in `/home/b/b382109/Tool_Release_270_Scripts` or in the draft Pull Request https://github.com/ESMValGroup/ESMValTool/pull/2883.
+you can find a copy of the script either in `/home/b/b382109/Tool_Release_270_Scripts` or in the draft Pull Request https://github.com/ESMValGroup/ESMValTool/pull/2883.

 You will have to set the name of your environment, your email address (if you want to get email notifications for successful/failed jobs) and the name of the directory you want to store the job outputs.
 The name of the account is the same (`bk1088`), and the default partition is set to `compute`.